What is SEO?

 What are the SEO Fundamentals for 2017?

-With Google, Yahoo and BING being the most popular of search engines, SEO should entail every ongoing effort to improve your website’s placement (as it appears in search results).
+With Google, Yahoo, and BING being the most popular search engines, SEO should entail every ongoing effort to improve your website’s placement (as it appears in search results).
 These efforts include:

 - Keyword Research: Finding words and phrases relevant to your business in search